JetBrains/lincheck/docs/topics/verification.md

 ## What's next

-Learn how to use Lincheck for testing [blocking data structures](blocking-data-structures.md) implemented with suspending functions in Kotlin.
+Learn how to use Lincheck for testing [blocking data structures](blocking-data-structures.md) for Kotlin Coroutines.